If “Self-Care” Makes You Cringe, Try This Instead

 Over time with repeated practice, your body and brain will have habituated to looking forward to your relaxing time without any negative feelings attached.

-These phrases are not stale or overused on the internet.
+These phrases below are not stale or overused on the internet.

 Pay attention to how you feel in your gut, or even in your chest, as you read through this list.